When Love Feels Missing: What’s Still True

 Some of Jesus’ pursuit has been so quiet you may not have recognized it as love.

-It looked like restraint.
+It looked like restraint and protection.

 A door that never opened.